RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 | Online practice | Correctness | N/A, these are recorded in WeBWorK and not ported to Blackboard |
 | Final exam | Completeness, effort and correctness | Points, 70 maximum |

-**Standards for quality:** The "Standards for Assessments in MTH 225" document contains details on the quality standards for each kind of assessment in the course.
+The "Standards for Assessments in MTH 225" document contains details on the quality standards for each kind of assessment in the course.
 Please read this carefully and review before each submission you make. ==include link==

+### Learning Targets

-**Learning Targets:** Each Learning Target requires **two successful demonstrations of skill** in order to **complete** the Learning Target.
-The primary means of demonstrating skill is through *Learning Target quizzes* which will typically be given 1-2 times per week during class.
-Each quiz problem addresses exactly one Learning Target, and each quiz will contain several of these problems.
-Work on a quiz problem for a Learning Target with only a limited number of errors will constitute a "successful demonstration" of skill.
-See the Standards for Assessments document ==link== for the details on what you'll be asked to do for each Learning Target and the precise criteria for success.
+A main goal for you in the class is to demonstrate skill on the [Learning Target](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Appendix-Learning-Targets).
+The primary way you'll demonstrate skill is through **Learning Target quizzes**, given 1-2 times per week.
+Each quiz contains several problems, and each problem covers exactly one of the Learning Targets.
+Work on a quiz problem for a Learning Target with only a limited number of errors will constitute a "successful demonstration" of skill and will be marked *Successful*.
+Work on a Learning Target quiz problem that doesn't meet the standards will be marked *Retry*, and you'll have a chance to try again later after further study and practuce.
+See the ==Standards for Assessments== document for the details on what you'll be asked to do for each Learning Target and the precise criteria for success.

+**Each Learning Target requires two successful demonstrations of skill.** Once you've successfully demonstrated skill twice on a Learning Target, the Target is **completed** and no further assessment on that target is necessary.

-Each quiz is cumulative, meaning that it will contain problems for each *new* Learning Target along with *new versions* of quiz problems for earlier Learning Targets. **You do not need to do all the problems on each quiz;** just attempt the problems for Learning Targets that you haven't completed yet and feel ready to try.
-If you try a problem and do not do successful work, you can just try again on a new version of that problem on the next quiz. ==Note about "retiring" old problems?==
+Each quiz is **cumulative**, meaning that it will contain problems for each *new* Learning Target along with *new versions* of quiz problems for earlier Learning Targets. **You do not need to do all the problems on each quiz;** just attempt the problems for Learning Targets that you haven't completed yet and feel ready to try.

 Your work on Learning Target quizzes will be done by hand, then scanned and uploaded to Blackboard.
-Each problem will be graded either *Successful* or *Retry* depending on whether the work meets the standards for that problem. **Once you have done successful work on two separate instances of the problem, you have "Completed" the Learning Target and you do not need to take any more quizzes on it.** You will be responsible for keeping track of how many successful attempts you've made, although I will update you on your records around week 4.
+You will be responsible for keeping track of how many successful attempts you've made, although I will update you on your records around week 4.

 **Alternative ways of demonstrating skill on Learning Targets:** You can also demonstrate your skill on a Learning Target in the following ways other than quizzes: